Necessary and sufficient conditions for the convergence of the consistent maximal displacement of the branching random walk: Abstract

 \section{Abstract}

-We consider a supercritical branching random walk on $\R$.
-The consistent maximal displacement is the minimum of the distances between the trajectories of individuals at the $n$th generation and the boundary of the process.
-It has been proved by Fang and Zeitouni \cite{FaZ10} and by Faraud, Hu and Shi \cite{FHS12} that the consistent maximal displacement grows at rate $\lambda^* n^{1/3}$ for an explicit $\lambda^*$.
+Consider a supercritical branching random walk on the real line.
+The consistent maximal displacement is the smallest of the distances between the trajectories followed by individuals at the $n$th generation and the boundary of the process.
+Fang and Zeitouni, and Faraud, Hu and Shi proved that under some integrability conditions, the consistent maximal displacement grows almost surely at rate $\lambda^* n^{1/3}$ for some explicit constant~$\lambda^*$.
 We obtain here a necessary and sufficient condition for this asymptotic behaviour to hold.